-- 7.4.2.
+- 7.4.1.
+An employee donor initiates a potential transfer by submitting a Sick Leave Donation to an Individual-Donor Form to the Human Resources Office for processing. - 7.4.2.
 A potential donor may make the donation contingent upon the tax-exempt status of the leave transfer. - 7.4.3.
 When the leave does not qualify for tax-exempt status, the dollar value of donated sick leave is taxable to the donor and such taxes are withheld from the donor's paycheck.